tfandkusu/ikut_annotation_v2/how_to_define_annotation_jobs.md

 # Overview

-This document describes how developers define an annotation job.
+This document describes how developers define an annotation task.

-# Annotation job configuration
+# Annotation task configuration

-An annotation job consists of the following files.
+An annotation task consists of the following files.

 - A YAML file
 - Image files

 Both must be HTTPS hosted.
-Workers can start an annotation job by entering the URL of athe YAML file.
+Workers can start an annotation task by entering the URL of athe YAML file.

 ## A YAML file